LIGHTHOUSE’S ONGOING COMMITMENT TO ANTI-RACIST ACTION

 - We will keep talking and sharing and learning.
 The team are working to educate ourselves, and open to discussions and feedback.
 Alli Beddoes, CEO & Artistic Director is contactable on: firstname.lastname@example.org

-- The Lighthouse team will meet monthly to discuss development.
+- The Lighthouse team will meet regularly to discuss development.

-- These conversations will be open to the public and will be hosted online at points through the year.
+- These conversations will be open to the public and will be hosted online at points throughout the year.
+Join us for our monthly Morning Brew sessions, and keep in touch via our newsletter for our regular Communal Lunches/Suppers with creatives.

-(4) Inspired by Hana Walker Brown Equality in Audio Pact - see @HWalker_Brown
+(4) Inspired by Hana Walker Brown Equality in Audio Pact - see Hana Walker-Brown

 (5) The Diversity Trust has several courses: https://www.diversitytrust.org.uk/